-The Independent Committee in office at the date of this Report was appointed by the Board of Directors at the Board meeting of 29 June 2021, until the expiry of the current Board mandate.
+The Independent Committee in office at the date of this Report was appointed by the Board of Directors at the Board meeting of 29 June 2021, until the expiry of the current Board mandate (therefore, until the next Shareholders' Meeting scheduled for 28 April 2023, which will be called upon, inter alia, to approve the financial statements as at 31 December 2022).
 This committee is made up of three independent directors of the Company and specifically by: Stefano Paleari (Chairman), Raffaella Cagliano and Guido Giuseppe Crespi.